-No Added Sugar and Low Carb
+No Added Sugar, Low Carb and Gluten Free

 As I’m obsessed with sugar and carbs, I’ve been playing around with certain health foods for a while now.
 I guess I’m trying to make them tastes naughty, because naughty is far more appealing.
 Don’t get me wrong – I love salads and veggies, but I also love desserts.
 Too much in fact and while the weather is slowly turning cooler, I’m turning to more comforting foods for warmth and sweetness.
 Anything with sugar for an energy kick and carbs for comfort.